Sardinia Gay Travel

 Sardinia Gay Travel Tips

-Water shoes are the best investment you can make before heading on a vacation to Sardinia.
-Sardinia is extremely rocky and you will need to hike to many of the beautiful beaches.
-Water shoes will make this much easier and more comfortable.
-They will protect you from burning hot sand and jagged beach rocks.
+Quality water shoes are the best investment you can make before heading on a vacation to Sardinia.
+They will will make everything so much more comfortable and protect you from burning hot sand and jagged beach rocks.

 Restaurants can be more on the expensive side in north Sardinia.
 If you’d like to save some cash, remember that local supermarkets are just as cheap as everywhere in Italy.
 A supermarket is perfect to stock up on beer and snacks.